EriKWDev/easyess/README.md

 ## About
-First and foremost, if you really want an ECS with great performance and lots of thought put into it, this is not for you.
-I instead point you to the amazing [polymorph](https://github.com/rlipsc/polymorph).
+First and foremost, if you really want an ECS with great performance and lots of thought put into it, this might not be for you.
+I instead point you to the amazing [polymorph](https://github.com/rlipsc/polymorph) which has has great documentation and great performance from own experience.

 Easyess started as a learning project for myself after having used polymorph and being amazed by its performance.
-I had never really gotten into writing more complicated `macros` and `templates` before, and after having had that experience I began investigaring them more.
+I had never really gotten into writing `macros` and `templates` in Nim before this, and after having had that experience I began investigaring them more.

+## Features
+- [X] Components of any kind (int, enum, object, tuple ..)
+- [X] Systems with ability to name components whatever `(vel: Velocity, pos: Position)`
+- [X] Good enough performance for simple games IMO
+- [X] Ability to group systems and run groups
+  - [X] All systems can be run individually as well
+- [X]

+## TODO
+- [ ] Ability to pause and unpause systems
+- [ ] Ability to clear ecs worlds easily
+- [ ] Host documentation (available locally with `nimble docgen`!)
+- [ ] Add example with graphics using something like glfw / sdl2 / rapid
+- [ ] Publish sample game using `easyess`

 ## Example
 The minimalistic example in `example/minimal.nim` without comments and detailed explanations looks like the following: